 104 instances of acts, horrid, formerly thought innocent

-109 Chasity on [2 words illeg] - self sacrifice
+109 Chasity on early virtue— self sacrifice

-124 immorality of savages [illeg] worthy!
+124 immorality of savagesuntrustworthy !

 143 changes of standards of virtue in civilised nations.

-(Courage) [Mademoiselle] Clem Royer
+(Courage) Mademoiselle Clem Royer

 [B47v]

 Many instincts have originally arisen from being beneficial - whether a Habit or a selected quality, for a habit would hardy be favoured if not good for a social animal.
 What answer wd a sceptical intuitionist make to question, why he sacrifices see p.
-69 - himself for another's good - would it simply be because he feels he ought - This has often been a blind guide - Revenge with an Arab
+69 - himself for another's good - would it simply be because he feels he ought - This has often been a blind guide - Revenge with an Arab.-

 Return to homepage